 South Carolina is leading the nation with 39 certified Work Ready communities. #SCworkforce

 South Carolina is facing a Skills Gap.
 The Chamber wants to close that gap.

 According to the South Carolina Department of Employment and Workforce, “critical needs” jobs account for 45 percent of the workforce while only 29 percent of people have the necessary skills to fill these jobs.

-In a 2015 a survey of 225 South Carolina business leaders across the state were asked what keeps them up at night? in their quest to remain competitive.
-Here are their responses:
+In a 2015 a survey, 225 South Carolina business leaders across the state were asked what keeps them up at night? in their quest to remain competitive.
+Here were their responses: